 This weekend a winter storm is predicted for Oklahoma and it looks like we may be dealing with snow and ice.
 Our power lines are above ground so that makes a lot of power outages.

 When I was a kid in 2000 we had a major ice storm and my family was without power for a week.
-Our home was built by an electric so it was all electric so nothing worked.
+Our home was built by an electrician so it was all electric so nothing worked.
 Thankfully we had a fireplace and a gas grill to help us get by.

-We were well prepared but many weren’t had struggled.
+We were well prepared but many that weren’t prepared struggled.
 As I’m preparing for this possible winter storm I thought I’d share some tips for others as well.
 It’s so important to be prepared for things like this, you never know how long you could lose power or be stuck at home.
 People often get hurt because they aren’t prepared and have to go out when they shouldn’t.

-Around here it seems like a run to a local dairy store called Braum’s and getting milk, bread, and eggs is the only real prepare work people do.
+Around here it seems like a run to a local dairy store called Braum’s and getting milk, bread, and eggs is the only real preparation people do.
 If you want to make french toast you do want to have those things on hand but you should prepare a few other things as well.

 How to Prepare for a Winter Storm